Detailed guides to painful problems, treatments & more

 Not surprisingly, pain thresholds were lower in the sore, exercised muscles.
 But — and this is cool — vibrating the sore muscles caused soreness in other muscles that should not have been sore!
 So soreness effectively “spread” to other muscle groups, via the central nervous system.
 This raises interesting questions about how people with brain-regulated pain dysfunction might react to exercise soreness: could the pain spread to unaffected areas by the same mechanism?
 It seems likely.

 40. Halperin I, Chapman DW, Behm DG.
 Non-local muscle fatigue: effects and possible mechanisms.
 Eur J Appl Physiol.
 2015 Oct;115(10):2031–48.
 PubMed 26330274 ❐ Wear out your glutes or pecs … feel it in your cloits n dloits?
-Some experiments has been able to demonstrate this weirdness, others have not, and so it’s ontologically ambiguous (see Behm).
+Some experiments have been able to demonstrate this weirdness, others have not, and so it’s ontologically ambiguous (see Behm).
 If it exists, it seems to involve multiple pathways: “neurological, biochemical, biomechanical, and psychological.”

 41. Behm DG, Alizadeh S, Hadjizedah Anvar S, et al. Non-local Muscle Fatigue Effects on Muscle Strength, Power, and Endurance in Healthy Individuals: A Systematic Review with Meta-analysis.
 Sports Med.
 2021 09;51(9):1893–1907.
 PubMed 33818751 ❐